Railways in

 relating to funicular)

-- Böda Skogsjärnväg (Böda Forest Railway) a narrow
+- Böda Skogsjärnväg

 - Dal-Västra Värmlands

-Sweden (Bengtsfors to Mellerud.
-44km, usually operated by diesel railbus)
+Sweden (Bengtsfors to Mellerud, 44km, usually operated by diesel railbus)

-and a separate line for the use of pedal driven trolleys (Bengtsfors to
+with a separate line for the use of pedal driven trolleys (Bengtsfors to

-Årjäng.
-52km)
+Årjäng, 52km)

 - Engelsbergs-Norbergs

-Uppsala (Kärrgruvan to Ängelsberg.
-18km, usually operated by diesel
+Ängelsberg, 18km, standard gauge, usually operated by diesel railbus

-railbus) (Site in Swedish)
+(Site in Swedish)

 - Gammelstad -

-Karlsvikshyttans Järnväg standard gauge tourist railway between
+Karlsvikshyttans Järnväg tourist railway between the North Bothnia

-in Swedish with some information in English)
+some information in English)

 - Gotlands